Shadow and Flame: Critical response

-The review aggregator website Rotten Tomatoes calculated that 86% of 14 critics reviews were positive and the average rating for the episode was 7.5 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 86% of 14 critics reviews for the episode were positive, and the average of rated reviews was 7.5 out of 10.

 Reviewing the episode for Collider, Arezou Amin gave it 9 out of 10 and praised the confrontation between Galadriel and Sauron.
 She felt the conclusions of each storyline in the season were satisfying and praised the season for "sustain[ing] narrative tension even though we already know how the story ends".
 Samantha Nelson at IGN gave the episode 8 out of 10, calling it an "overall great finale" with specific praise for the opening scene between Durin III and the Balrog, Edwards's final scene as Celebrimbor, Galadriel's scenes with Adar and Sauron, and the final scene of the episode.
 However, Nelson felt the episode showed problems that had been seen throughout the season in the storylines that were less relevant to the major plotlines.
 Writing for Vulture, Keith Phipps gave the episode three stars out of five and said it was the end of a "pretty good season", with praise for the visuals and production design.
 He said the episode left its characters in compelling places, though he agreed with Nelson that some of the season's storylines worked better than others.
 He highlighted the death of Adar, who he said was one of the series' most complicated characters.
 Matt Schimkowitz of The A.V.
 Club graded the episode a "B" and said the series' strength was in its characters and performances, particularly highlighting Vickers, Edwards, Walker, Owen, and Mullan.
 He praised the visual effects of the Balrog sequence but wished more of it had been shown, and was critical of the pacing of the season as a whole with some plotlines being rushed and shortcuts taken.